Commitment to Recruit, Educate, and Assist Teachers in Excellence (CREATE)

 CREATE scholars will receive funding ($10,000 up to cost of attendance; average award expected to be ~$20,000 annually), which combined with other financial awards, aims to reduce out-of-pocket expenses toward college in their final two years.

 Along with scholarship money, CREATE scholars will be individually mentored by a faculty member and an alumnus/a who is a current teacher, to support them through college.
-Scholars will also be invited to monthly cohort meetings to discuss well-being and learn about equitable practices in STEM teaching.
+Scholars will also be invited to monthly cohort meetings to discuss well-being and learn about student centered practices in STEM teaching in third spaces.
 New scholars will be offered an orientation program over the summer and will have access to funding to conduct summer research in STEM with NC faculty.
 Additionally, scholars can choose to attend the national and/or regional Noyce conferences to learn more about their chosen field and to network with other scholars.
 Scholars will receive stipends for attending and making the most of these extra activities.

 What about after graduation?
 During their first two years as new teachers, our scholars will continue to be mentored by NC faculty, and we will provide induction support over the summers to do our best to help you thrive in your teaching career.